valleyconsultinggroup/Francis-Personal-Wesbite/README.md

 ### Description

-I will design and code a resume website to display my projects, resume, and professional interests.
+I will design and code a portfolio website to display my projects, resume, and professional interests.
 Through this project, I hope to learn HTML, CSS, JavaScript, and basic front- and back-end web development.
+The way I hope this website to function is to help recruiters visualize my resume in a "prettier" environment.
+That is, a more colorful, interactive, and less cramped way of viewing my various experiences.

 ### Timeline